Menu

 Ding Wen Wu, MD, PhD

-NYU Langone Hospital - Brooklyn
+NYU Langone Health – Brooklyn, Brooklyn, NY

 Brief Bio:

-Ding Wen Wu, MD, PhD is a Clinical Professor of Pathology at NYU Grossman School of Medicine, and the Medical Director for Department of Pathology and Laboratory Medicine, at NYU Langone Hospital - Brooklyn, in New York, US.
+Ding Wen Wu, MD, PhD is a Clinical Professor of Pathology at NYU Grossman School of Medicine, and the Medical Director for Department of Pathology and Laboratory Medicine at NYU Langone Hospital- Brooklyn, in New York, US.
 She also holds several other positions at NYU Langone Health.
-In addition, she is the Medical Director of Blood Bank for SBH Health System, Bronx, New York
+In addition, she is the Medical Director of Blood Bank for SBH Health System, Bronx, New York.

 Abstract: